Entry #743: LGBT housing discrimination in New Zealand

 IssueLGBT housing discrimination

-StatusSexual orientation only
+StatusSexual orientation and gender identity

 Start DateFeb 1, 1994